AlexisAndA/glfw-app/README.md

 # License

-Check [the license](LICENSE.TXT) for more information.
+Check LICENSE.TXT for more information.
 Keep in mind that some parts of this repository may have another license.